CYA (College Year in Athens)

 Response from CYA (College Year in Athens)

-Hi Grace!
-Thanks for sharing your experience with CYA.
-So happy to hear you enjoyed your course and the opportunity to explore Greece and the culture.
-I hope you find your way back!
+Hi Erin, thanks for sharing your experience with CYA!
+So happy to hear you had the chance to explore so much of Greece, eat amazing food, and learn so much about the Greek culture.
+We hope you can visit us again soon!

 Default avatar